-16. The amount of litigation involving civil registration or requiring the involvement of the GRO has grown considerably in recent years and now takes up a significant amount of management resources.
-During 2016 the GRO was involved in fifty-six separate legal proceedings, either as defendant/respondent/notice party, or by way of assisting other Departments/Offices.
-This is a substantial increase on the thirty-seven cases dealt with in 2015.
-These cases mainly involve applications for recognition of foreign and domestic marriages, recognition of foreign divorces, surrogacy, and issues relating to identity.
-Thirteen cases relate to appeals against decisions by Superintendent Registrars under the measures to prevent marriages of convenience.
+19. The amount of litigation involving civil registration or requiring the involvement of the Civil Registration Service has grown considerably in recent years and now takes up a significant amount of management resources.
+During 2017 the GRO was involved in eighty-six separate legal proceedings, either as defendant, respondent or notice party, or by way of assisting other Departments/Offices.
+This is a substantial increase on the fifty-six cases dealt with in 2016 and thirty-seven in 2015.
+Litigation in the area of civil registration mainly involves applications for recognition of foreign and domestic marriages, recognition of foreign divorces, appeals against objections to marriage, surrogacy, and issues relating to identity.
+During 2017, 50 cases related to applications for declarations of marital status (i.e. recognition of foreign divorces and marriages) under section 29 of the Family Law Act 1995; 30 cases related to appeals against objections upheld in suspected marriages of convenience; 4 cases related to declarations of paternity sought under section 35 of the Status of Children Act 1987, one case related to a foreign surrogacy and one case to an appeal under section 60 of the Civil Registration Act 2004 against a decision to refuse to register a birth.